fujitatomoya/ros2ai/doc/ROSCon2024_ros2ai.md

 # ros2ai sits in between ROS 2 environment and OpenAI Python API like this.
 # OpenAI Python API is compatible with Ollama, so that ros2ai can be agnostic from AI service via interface.
 # you can configure backend AI service endpoint with using environmental variables.
-# so every time you type the command in ros2ai, that is gonna process the request with OpenAI or Ollama, and iterate with ROS 2 system then comes back to you with result.
+# so every time you type the command in ros2ai, that is going to process the request with OpenAI or Ollama, and iterate with ROS 2 system then comes back to you with result.
 --->

 ---